Guidelines for confirmation of candidature - higher degree by research

 The candidate is responsible for:

-- Advising their supervisor, Research Services and ADR of their intention to confirm at least four weeks in advance of their preferred date
+- Advising their supervisor, Research Services (RS) and Associate Dean Research (ADR) of their intention to confirm at least four weeks in advance of their preferred date

 - Reading Regulation 5.1 as it relates to confirmation of candidature

-- Preparing a written submission and oral presentation in accordance with Guidelines for Confirmation Proposal
+- Preparing a written submission and oral presentation in accordance with the Confirmation of Candidature Guidelines

-- Submitting the written proposal at least two weeks in advance to Research Services for provision to the Confirmation Panel
+- Submitting the written proposal at least two weeks in advance to RS for provision to the Confirmation Panel

-- Ensuring the confirmation location meets the technical requirements of their presentation (e.g. projectors are available)
+- Ensuring the confirmation location meets the technical requirements of their presentation (e.g.video conferencing and projectors are available)

-- Providing any revisions within the requested time period
+- Providing any revisions to the Panel within the requested time period

-- Preparing supplementary oral presentation within the requested period.
+- Preparing for a subsequent oral presentation if required, within the requested period.

 The role of the confirmation panel

-The role of the confirmation panel is to determine if the candidate 'has developed a viable PhD research program, made satisfactory progress, and is able to complete degree requirements within the period allowed' (see Regulation 5.1 Doctor of Philosophy, section 6).
-The confirmation panel will recommend to the Research Higher Degrees Sub-Committee one of the following outcomes:
+The role of the confirmation panel is to determine if the candidate has developed a viable Higher Degree by research project, made satisfactory progress within the probationary period, and is deemed to have the competency to complete the degree requirements within the preferred period of three years - see the relevant section of Regulation 5.1 - Part C, PhD Section 12, or Part E, Masters Degree (Research).
+The confirmation panel will recommend to the Research Higher Degrees Committee one of the following outcomes:

 - that candidature be 'confirmed'